ariakit/ariakit/docs/MANAGING_STATE.md

 }
 ```

+## State hooks

 As a convenience — and because some states need more complex logic —, Reakit provides state hooks out of the box.
 They receive some options as the initial state and return options needed by their respective components.

-The returned [options](/docs/basic-concepts#options) can be passed as props directly to the components, or used separately to access, update and/or [extend the state](/docs/composition#state-hooks).
+The returned [options](/docs/basic-concepts/#options) can be passed as props directly to the components, or used separately to access, update and/or [extend the state](/docs/composition/#state-hooks).

 ```jsx
 import { useHiddenState, Hidden } from "reakit";